 Figure 2.
 Media Defects and Areal Density

 A 512-byte sector can typically correct a defect of up to 50 bytes in length.
-Today’s hard drives are beginning to push the limits on error correction with leading areal densities.
-Consequently, the migration to larger sectors within the hard drive industry has become a fundamental need relative to gaining improvements in error correction and achieving format efficiencies.
+Today’s hard drives have begun to push the limits on error correction with leading areal densities.
+Consequently, the migration to larger sectors within the hard drive industry is a fundamental need relative to gaining improvements in error correction and achieving format efficiencies.

 The Transition to 4K Sectors (Advanced Format)

-The storage industry has been collectively working on a transition to larger sector hard drive formats for years; significant work at Seagate and with our peers in the hard drive industry dates back at least five years (Figure 3).
+The storage industry has been planning the transition to larger sector hard drive formats for years; significant work at Seagate and with our peers in the hard drive industry dates back to 2005 (Figure 3).
 In December of 2009, through a coordinated effort within IDEMA, Advanced Format was nominated and approved as the name for the standard of 4K-byte sectors.
-In addition, all hard drive manufacturers have committed to shipping new hard drive platforms for desktop and notebook products with the Advanced Format sector formatting beginning in January of 2011.
-Prior to this date, Advanced Format drives will begin to enter the market.
-Western Digital began shipping an Advanced Format drive in December of 2009, and Seagate has been shipping large sector drives for some time to OEM customers and in branded retail products, most notably USB-attached external hard drives such as the Seagate® FreeAgent® series.
+In addition, all hard drive manufacturers committed to shipping new hard drive platforms for desktop and notebook products with the Advanced Format sector formatting beginning in January of 2011.
+Even before that date, Advanced Format drives began to enter the market.
+Seagate first shipped large sector drives to OEM customers and in branded retail products.

 Figure 3.
 Key Milestones in the Development of the Advanced Format Standard

-As all hard drive manufacturers have agreed to transition to the Advanced Format sector design by January 2011, the industry must adapt to and embrace this change to minimize potential negative side effects.
-Short-term benefits to end users will not be dramatic in terms of immediate capacity increases.
-However, the migration to 4K-sized sectors will most definitely provide quicker paths to higher areal densities and hard drive capacities as well as more robust error correction.
+As all hard drive manufacturers agreed to transition to the Advanced Format sector design by January 2011, the industry has adapted to and embraced this change to minimize potential negative side effects.
+While short-term benefits to end users are not dramatic in terms of immediate capacity increases, the migration to 4K-sized sectors have most definitely provided quicker paths to higher areal densities and hard drive capacities, as well as more robust error correction.

 Improved format efficiency by reducing the amount of space used for error correction code

-In Figure 4, the legacy 512-byte sector layout is shown, where each 512-byte sector has non-data-related overhead of 50 bytes for ECC and another 15 bytes for the Gap, Sync and Address Mark sections.
-This yields a sectorized1 format efficiency of about 88 percent (512/(512 65)).
+In Figure 4, the legacy 512-byte sector layout is shown, where each 512-byte sector has non-data-related overhead of 50 bytes for ECC and another 15 bytes for the Gap, Sync, and Address Mark sections.
+This yields a sectorized1 format efficiency of about 88% (512/(512 65)).